kweingart08/ticket-taker/README.md

 #### Generate Email Confirmation
   This was a new task for me so I watched a few different online tutorial videos and did some searching on google.
 Ultimately, I generated an order mailer that would take the order that was just created (if saved and successfully created) and mail it to the email that was put into the order form.
-An html and text view was created to send the title of the movie, the quantity bought, and the total that was charged.
+An html and text view were created to send the title of the movie, the quantity bought, and the total that was charged.
 I also added a success alert to show up on the page when the order was successfully submitted.

   Other items added/updated: